strapi/rfcs/rfcs/002-leads-transformation.md

 - Status
 - Pipeline

 Each company can add any additional field to our lead structure via custom fields.
 Also we provide a table called leads_linked_sources focus on the relationship between our lead and any third party vendors.
+* **Note** : change lead source to desination

 Having those two basics we can start with our proposal.